Upright rows are good for building impressive shoulders and a powerful upper back. But let’s be honest: this exercise is also controversial.

-With this guide, you’ll learn which grip is best for targeting specific muscle groups, as well as how to perform the exercise safely and effectively.
+By the end of this guide, you’ll know which grip works best for specific muscle groups and how to do the exercise safely and effectively.

 Wide Grip Vs. Narrow Grip Vs Close Grip Upright Row

-When performed correctly, the barbell upright row can be a fantastic muscle-building exercise for the upper back and shoulders, which can help to shape your upper arms and torso.
+When performed correctly, the barbell upright row can be a fantastic muscle-building exercise for the upper back and shoulders, helping to shape the upper arms and torso.

 All have their unique advantages and disadvantages.
 Let’s take a closer look at each of these variations: